Los Gatos Mountains Wedding Venue

 A bride at Nestldown descends a broad stairway through redwoods to a lakeside amphitheater where she will say her vows.
-About halfway down, she experiences a sublime moment when, for a few seconds, it’s possible for her to look up to the tops of the soaring trees and down to their bases far below, as though she's suspended in the air among them, a bird waiting to glide to earth.
+About halfway down, she experiences a sublime moment when, for a few seconds, she can look up to the tops of the soaring trees and feel as though she's suspended among them, a bird waiting to glide to earth.

 This is not the only ethereal moment she or her groom and guests will enjoy here.
 Nestldown, an enchanted hideaway in a mountain forest, evokes magic over and over.

 Years ago it was a fruit farm in the Santa Cruz Mountains that grew apples, peaches and kiwis.
 Its current owners have spent the past 20 years creating a wonderland of gardens, whimsical sculptures, topiary figures, and fanciful structures on 35 acres at the property's heart.
 The result is a place where so many things delight and amaze: redwoods standing gray under morning clouds that suddenly blaze cinnamon in sunlight; flowers splashed along every path; barely-there trails and unexpected stairways that lead the curious to bentwood benches and chairs set smack in the middle of the forest.
 But all of these sensory treats are just preludes to the beauty of Nestldown's outdoor chapel and the breathtaking architecture of its signature building, The Barn.